How Long Does It Take to Recover from Breast Augmentation?

 Breast Augmentation Recovery Week by Week

 The best way to tackle a beast like recovering from breast augmentation is to tackle it one step at a time.
-Let’s go over what you can expect after your breast augmentation a few weeks at a time.
+Let’s go over your breast augmentation recovery timeline and what you can expect after breast augmentation surgery.

 Week 1

-The first few days of recovery are undoubtedly the hardest.
+The first few days of the breast augmentation recovery process are undoubtedly the hardest.
 The first week following your breast augmentation, you may notice your implants feeling tight and placed a little high on the chest.
 This will correct itself as the breasts start to settle and heal.
 While you do want to rest as much as possible, feel free to begin taking short walks if you feel up to it.
 The extra blood flow helps with the healing process.
+Make sure to take pain medication according to instructions so you can get your rest.

 Weeks 2 and 3